 “Heavy-lifter” Aakanksha Bhargava took over PM Relocations at 21, and exceeded even her family’s expectations with her rapid expansion

-Bhargava officially became CEO in 2012.
-Another crisis she faced soon after, in 2013, was when a global player that contributed to PMR’s growth was assigned to an international player.
-The business, close to Rs.10 crore and a third of its topline then, suddenly vanished, halting the company’s growth for two years.
+Bhargava was officially made CEO in 2012, and was riding a growth wave.
+However, on a certain day in 2013, that wave receded.
+PMR had a big contract between 2009 and 2013 with a global player that contributed majorly to the company’s growth.
+Due to a global realignment, that account was assigned to an international player.
+The business, close to Rs.10 crore and a third of its topline then, suddenly vanished.
+It halted company’s growth for two years.
 “It shook me.
 I was just 26.
 But I didn’t fire a single person.
 We pulled back by adding more clients,” says Bhargava.
 Not only that, she also managed to add over 30 clients in the next one year.

 She feels that her balance and detachment to success or failure helped her sail through the crisis.
 “Intent is most important in a business, and so is accountability.
 Success and failure are very subjective, comes and goes,” she says.

 The period between 2007 and 2009 saw a lot of struggle for the company.
 But it took off in 2009, when it cracked the global player’s account.
 Revenue scaled up to Rs.29 crore by 2013.
 Bhargava believes that while she spotted the market potential early on, the personal touch was needed to attract clients.
 “I travelled extensively to build my business.
 When you visit the customer’s office overseas and talk to the partner, they take you a lot more seriously as they see the effort behind your having travelled from a different side of the world to be there,” she says.
 For an entrepreneur, it is equally important to invest time and emotion in people, she feels.
 “I invest a lot in my people and that’s helped me fight the tough times.”